kayampady/bottle_detection_yolov8/README.md

 # Custom Object Detection & Counting using YOLOv8

 ## Overview
 This project implements a custom object detection system using YOLOv8 to detect and count bottles in real time through a webcam feed.
+It even helps in estimating the distance of objects from the camera.

 The system is trained on a custom dataset and demonstrates real-time inference along with multi-object counting, making it suitable for applications like inventory monitoring and smart surveillance.